FAQs

 The soap does not contain any chemicals that may affect sensitive skin of babies or pregnant women.

-Necessary to maintain the same lather and cleaning effect as the pure olive soap soap. -
+Preferred to maintain the same lather and cleaning effect as the pure olive soap soap.

 Why do you produce 4 types of traditional soap: